-The National Federation of the Blind of Texas Mentoring Program.
+The National Federation of the Blind of Texas Youth Programs.

 Purpose: To help blind youth, and young adults develop the blindness skills and positive attitudes necessary to lead a life of success and accomplishment.

 Thanks to the National Center for Mentoring Excellence (NCME), the Division of Blind Services (DBS), and the National Federation of the Blind of Texas (NFBT); blind youth and young adults have the awesome opportunity to build relationships with independent, successful blind people in the lone-star state.
 Organized team-building and community-based activities will provide valuable experiences.
-Each protege will be carefully matched with a mentor.
+Each protege will be carefully matched with a program to meet their individual needs.
 These relationships and opportunities will help to erase the 75 percent unemployment rate among the blind community.

-Employment for the blind should not be difficult to achieve.
-This project is geared towards solving this issue by matching young blind persons with successful blind Texans that are living the dream of being equal contributors to their community.
-Interest in future career choices, post-secondary academic plans, and social backgrounds will all be taken into consideration when creating a protege-mentor match.
+Employment and education for the blind should not be difficult to achieve.
+This project is geared towards solving these issues by combining young blind persons with successful blind Texans that are living the dream of being equal contributors to their community.
+Interest in future career choices, post-secondary academic plans, and social backgrounds will all be taken into consideration for each individual.

 Knowing that you are not the "only one," is crucial for the confidence and independent growth of blind individuals.
-Please inform all persons who know of a young blind prospect in the age range of fourteen to twenty-four who might benefit from having a "blind big brother or sister" to help pave their way toward total independence.
+Please inform all persons who know of a young blind prospect who might benefit from having a "blind big brother or sister" to help pave their way toward total independence.
 Watch this project succeed as blind people succeed in Texas.
 Help create a positive change in attitudes and perceptions of blindness!